 LAST WEEK, the California Bureau of Cannabis Control released their latest version of the proposed permanent cannabis regulations.
 The most recent amendments will affect marijuana delivery and dispensaries in several ways so business owners take note.

-The most dramatic changes pertain to child-resistant packaging and marijuana delivery requirements, but their are also changes to testing and licensing.
+The most dramatic changes pertain to child-resistant packaging and marijuana delivery requirements, but there are also changes to testing and licensing.
 We’ve highlighted some of the most important changes that marijuana delivery and dispensaries will feel if the proposed permanent cannabis regulations are approved.

 Marijuana Delivery Regulations

-No longer will third party companies be able to deliver cannabis for licensed dispensaries.
-However they will allow tech companies like Weedmaps, Potify, and Eaze to facilitate marijuana delivery services as long as there is no profit generated from sales.
+No longer will third-party companies be able to deliver cannabis for licensed dispensaries.
+However, they will allow tech companies like Weedmaps, Potify, and Eaze to facilitate marijuana delivery services as long as there is no profit generated from sales.
 This will mean a huge shift in how these tech companies assist cannabis retailers.

 Another big change that delivery drivers and dispatchers should be aware of is the limits for the driver’s onboard inventory.
-Currently the max value to be carried by cannabis couriers is set at $10,000 but new regulations reduce that number to $5,000 and at least $2,000 must already be assigned to delivery orders before departing the dispensary.
+Currently, the max value to be carried by cannabis couriers is set at $10,000 but new regulations reduce that number to $5,000 and at least $2,000 must already be assigned to delivery orders before departing the dispensary.